What is microcephaly?

 What are the symptoms of microcephaly?

 Microcephaly strictly means a small head, and there are cases where microencephalic individuals have no other symptoms.
-However the following are the most common features that are seen along with microcephaly.
+But the following are the most common features that are seen along with microcephaly.
 Each child may experience a wide spectrum of symptoms.

 The symptoms of microcephaly may resemble other conditions or medical problems.
 Always consult your child's doctor for a diagnosis.